For example, element tag 12 ndI,ndJ = ops.eleNodes(12) dXY = np.subtract(ops.nodeCoord(ndJ),ops.nodeCoord(ndI)) L = np.linalg.norm(dXY) # Change the index to 1 if global load in X-direction LX = abs(dXY) FY = wY*LX xaxis = dXY/L yaxis = [-xaxis, xaxis] # Change the index to 0 if global load in X-dir

 Distributed loads on frame elements in OpenSees are defined with respect to the local element axes as opposed to global axes.
 This choice made the implementation easy, but it can give OpenSees users more shadow work, like bagging your own groceries or pumping your own gas.

 When global distributed loads act on inclined elements, e.g., snow loads on pitched roofs, you can’t simply apply a sine and cosine to transform the loads to local axes.
 The correct resolution onto local member axes requires a few steps that you learned in structural analysis.
-But, trust me, they’re easily forgotten.
+But, trust me, these steps are easily forgotten.

 Given a global distributed load, you first compute the resultant load based on the projected length.
 Then, the resultant load is resolved into local components and finally, those components are spread along the element length.